By Hank Hanegraaff

-In a society of stressed-out people, suicide is not a singularly secular problem.
+In a society of stressed-out people, suicide is not solely a secular problem.
 Nor is it relegated to any particular segment of society.
 Indeed, according to the Centers for Disease Control, suicide is the third leading cause of death among young people ages fifteen to twenty-four.
-As the incidence of suicide continues to skyrocket, I am frequently asked whether suicide is an unforgivable sin.
+As the incidence of suicide continues to rise, I am frequently asked whether suicide is an unforgivable sin.

 Furthermore, while suicide is not an unforgivable sin, those who take the sacred name of Christ upon their lips dare not contemplate it.
-Our lives belong to God and he alone has the prerogative to bring them to an end.
+Our lives belong to God, and He alone has the prerogative to bring them to an end.
 In the words of the Almighty, “See now that I myself am He!
 There is no god beside me.
-I put to death and bring to life, I have wounded and I heal, and no one can deliver out of my hand” (Deuteronomy 32:39, emphasis added).
+I put to death and bring to life, I have wounded and I heal, and no one can deliver out of my hand” (Deuteronomy 32:39).